arianccbasile/CarveMe-GutMicrobes_paper/README.md

 Welcome!
 This page provides a couple of practical tutorials to help you get started with <a href="https://github.com/arianccbasile/carvemegut/tree/main" style="color: blue;">CarveMe-GutMicrobes</a>.

 The guides include step-by-step instructions and examples to support your workflow and make using the software easier.

 Tutorials
-Tutorial 1: Best practice - Since CarveMe-GutMicrobes performs fine-grained taxonomic pruning of the dataset, this tutorial demonstrates how to determine the most appropriate taxonomic level for MAGs with taxonomy assigned by GTDBtk.
+Tutorial 1: <b>Best practice</b> - Since CarveMe-GutMicrobes performs fine-grained taxonomic pruning of the dataset, this tutorial demonstrates how to determine the most appropriate taxonomic level for MAGs with taxonomy assigned by GTDBtk.
 Tutorial 2: <b>Strain diversity</b> - Comparison of models generated with CarveMe and CarveMe-GutMicrobes in their ability to capture differences between strains of the same species.
 Each tutorial contains clear instructions and example commands or datasets where applicable.
 How to Use